BRITANNIA

 (Reporting by Ananta Agarwal in Bengaluru)

-Price hikes help India's Britannia beat profit estimates
+India's Britannia beats profit estimates on price increases

-Feb 6 (Reuters) - Indian biscuit maker Britannia Industries BRIT.NS beat third-quarter profit estimates on Thursday, as price hikes helped it counter the impact of a rise in commodity prices.
+Feb 6 (Reuters) - Indian biscuit maker Britannia Industries BRIT.NS beat third-quarter profit estimates on Thursday, as price hikes helped offset the impact of rise in commodity prices.

 The company, which sells 'Jim Jam' and 'NutriChoice' biscuits, reported a 5% increase in consolidated net profit to 5.82 billion rupees ($66.43 million) for the three months ended December 31.